alexander-hamme/_old_Tadpole-Tracker-Python/README.md

 # Tadpole-Tracker-Python
-Undergraduate Thesis project that tracks and records movement data of many *Xenopus laevis* tadpoles in real time.

-Project is in collaboration with the neuroscience department at Bard College.
+A computational system that applies computer vision and deep learning to record and analyze movement data of many *Xenopus laevis* tadpoles in real time, for neuroscience research.
+This is my undergraduate thesis, and is in collaboration with the neuroscience department at Bard College.

-Program will be implemented in both Java and Python, to increase portability and allow wider access for researchers in biology.
+The program will be implemented in both Java and Python, to increase portability and allow wider access for researchers in biology.
 The Java code is available [here](https://github.com/alexander-hamme/Tadpole-Tracker).

 -----